 The Second Week

 After about 7-10 days, when the tattoo has stopped peeling, you should still be keeping the tattoo clean and you should be applying Lubriderm lotion several times a day.
+At this point, your tattoo may look like it’s fading.
+This strange look happens as the skin heals over your tattoo.

 During the Entire Two Week Healing Phase